rmd13/PFFdetection/README.md

             https://maven.apache.org/download.cgi
             https://downloads.apache.org/maven/maven-3/3.8.1/binaries/apache-maven-3.8.1-bin.zip
             unzip to a folder like D:\GreenSoft\apache-maven-3.8.1\bin
             test by running <mvn -v>.
-Note JAVA_HOME is required. if have no java, install a jre or jdk. such as install jdk as C:\Program Files\Java\jdk1.8.0_211 or just use the java inside Fiji such as: D:\GreenSoft\Fiji.app52p\java\win64\jdk1.8.0_172 then add D:\GreenSoft\apache-maven-3.8.1\bin to windows environment 'Path'.
+Note JAVA_HOME is required. if have no java:
+                install a jre or jdk such as install jdk as C:\Program Files\Java\jdk1.8.0_211 or just use the java inside Fiji such as: D:\GreenSoft\Fiji.app52p\java\win64\jdk1.8.0_172 then add D:\GreenSoft\apache-maven-3.8.1\bin to windows environment 'Path'.

         install pyimagej by commands 'pip install pyimagej' into command window.

     #2.
-Run imagej, click Analyze-Set Measurement..., tick as image blow shows.
+Run imagej, click Analyze-Set Measurement..., tick as image blow shows, then quit.

     #3. launch spyder3 GUI by input 'spyder3.exe' into command window.
         it usually localized in C:\Users\~\AppData\Local\Programs\Python\Python36\Scripts\spyder3.exe